1Theo376/TpScrawler/TP3/readme.md

 - The website used in this project does not contain grammatical or spelling errors.
 In a real-world application, handling such errors would be necessary.

-## Requirements

-The project relies on the following Python packages:

-- nltk
-- jsonlines
-- beautifulsoup4

-Install all dependencies with: pip install -r requirements.txt

-## How to Run

-1. Make sure all required dependencies are installed

-2. Run the search engine:
-python TP3/websearcher.py

-The search engine loads the pre-built indexes from the TP3/input/ directory and saves the search results as JSON files in the TP3/output/ directory.